Laura Rutledge: Personal life

-She attended Celebration High School in Celebration, Florida.
-She married Josh Rutledge, a professional baseball player, in 2013.
+Rutledge attended Celebration High School in Celebration, Florida.
+She married Josh Rutledge, then a professional baseball player, in 2013.
 On October 2, 2019, Rutledge gave birth to a daughter, Reese Katherine Rutledge, and revealed that she and her daughter share the same birthday.
 On May 25, 2023, Rutledge gave birth to their second child and first son, Jack Alexander Rutledge.
 They live in a log cabin in suburban Connecticut that was purchased for $1.1M in 2021.

+In 2017, Rutledge's younger brother Alex McKeeman died in a cave diving accident in Silver Glen Springs, Florida, at the age of 25.
+He went missing on December 29, 2017, when his car and belongings were discovered to still be at the park on a day that it was closed.
+The Marion County Sheriff's Office said evidence at the scene led them to believe he entered the springs but did not come out.
+After a 4-day search by the Sheriff's Office and other professional divers turned up nothing, the search was suspended.
+The Sheriff's Office requested another search of the springs be conducted by a fresh set of eyes, and he was discovered on January 17, 2018, wedged between two rocks roughly ten inches apart.